NickGatti/Q3-Project-Proposal/readme.md

 Example 2

 ```
-User logs into MyEdibleReviewApp.com and reveals they are feeling good
+User logs into MyEdibleReviewApp.com and reveals they are feeling bad
 User buys or reviews a product
 MyEdibleReviewApp asks the user again how they are feeling